NephriteLabs/NephriteLabs/README.md

 My name is Denys, and I'm an aspiring data professional.

-Right now, I've been doing a lot of Python coding and have worked on a bunch of projects with libraries, mostly:
+Recently, I've been doing a lot of coding and have worked on a bunch of projects with Python libraries, mostly:
 - pandas
 - matplotlib
 - seaborn